mgbailey/sovrin-client/getting-started.md

 She decides to submit.

 ```
-ALICE> send proof Job-Application to Acme
+ALICE@test> send proof Job-Application to Acme

 Signature accepted.

-Response from Acme Corp (451.9 ms):
+Response from Acme Corp (15.98 ms):
-    Your claim Job-Application 0.2 has been received and is verified
+    Your Proof Job-Application 0.2 was received and verified

-Response from Acme Corp (311.2 ms):
+Response from Acme Corp (23.95 ms):
     Available Claim(s): Job-Certificate
 ```

 It will be interesting to see whether Acme accepts this application with the informal first_name not matching the one on her transcript.
 If Acme is concerned about this discrepancy, it could reach out to Alice and ask about it, using the secure channel that’s now established.
 Alice could send a photo showing her college ID that lists her name as "Alice (Sally) Gonzales".